Translated by Shinji Takaramura

 There are also cherry trees along the Shibuya River located nearby, so visitors can enjoy two kinds of sakura at this spot.

-Some people may be alarmed to visit a cemetery, but Aoyama Cemetery is one of the prominent sakura viewing spots in Tokyo.
+Some people may be alarmed at the thought of visiting a cemetery, but Aoyama Cemetery is one of the prominent sakura viewing spots in Tokyo.

 At the center of the cemetery, a street runs from north to south for 1.7 kilometers.
-A row of cherry trees, most more than 70 years old, line up along the street.
+A row of cherry trees, with most of them more than 70 years old, line up along the street.

 There are approximately 230 cherry trees in the cemetery, creating an arch of flowers in spring.

-JR Iidabashi Station is located beside the Kanda River, with rows of cherry trees adorning the riverside.
+JR Iidabashi Station is located near Kanda River.
+There are rows of cherry trees adorning the riverside.
 Sotobori Koen (park) is located on the south side of Kanda River, and along with the sidewalk under the row of cherry trees, this area is famous as a sakura viewing spot, although it tends to get crowded during the season.

 However, the sidewalk along Sotobori-dori on the north bank of the river is not so crowded, making it a better spot to view the sakura.